XiaoMi/themis/readme.md

 1. ThemisTableInputFormat is implemented to read data from themis-enable table in Mapper.
 To read data from multi-tables, please use MultiThemisTableInputFormat.

-2. ThemisTableOutputFormat is implemented to write data by themis to themis-enable table in Reducer.
+2. ThemisTableOutputFormat is implemented to write data by Themis to themis-enable table in Reducer.
 To write data across multi-tables, please use MultiThemisTableOutputFormat.

 3. ThemisTableMapReduceUtil provides utility methods to start a MapReduce job.

 ### Global Secondary Index Support

-Based on the cross table data consistency guaranteed by themis transaction, we build an expiremental sub-project "themis-index" to support global secondary index, this sub-project is in progress.
+Based on the cross table data consistency guaranteed by Themis transaction, we build an expiremental sub-project "themis-index" to support global secondary index, this sub-project is in progress.

 ## Test

 ### Correctness Validation

 We design an AccountTransfer simulation program to validate the correctness of implementation.
 This program will distribute initial values in different tables, rows and columns in HBase.
 Each column represents an account.
 Then, configured client threads will be concurrently started to read out a number of account values from different tables and rows by themisGet.
 After this, clients will randomly transfer values among these accounts while keeping the sum unchanged, which simulates concurrent cross-table/cross-row transactions.
 To check the correctness of transactions, a checker thread will periodically scan account values from all columns, make sure the current total value is the same as the initial total value.
-We run this validation program for a period when releasing a new version for themis.
+We run this validation program for a period when releasing a new version for Themis.

 ### Performance Test